 SQL tuning helps you identify the SQL statements that are executed frequently or slowly, and consume large volumes of resources.
 You can optimize the database according to the diagnosis suggestions to ensure database stability.

-- SQL tuning has been performed in the SQL window.
+- You have tuned SQL statements in the SQL window.

-- On the top menu bar, choose CloudDBA > SQL Tuning.Figure 1 SQL tuning-1
+- On the top menu bar, choose Intelligent O&M > SQL Tuning.Figure 1 SQL tuning-1

 - On the SQL Tuning page, click Add SQL Performance Tuning to add a SQL tuning task.
 In the displayed dialog box, enter SQL statements or upload a SQL file as required, and then click OK.Figure 2 SQL tuning-2Figure 3 SQL tuning-3

-- In the SQL tuning task list, select a database and time range and click Search to filter tuning reports.
-Then, click View Details in the Operation column to view tuning details.Figure 4 SQL tuning
+- In the SQL tuning task list, select a database, specify a time range, and click Search to filter tuning reports.
+Click View Details in the Operation column to view tuning details.Figure 4 SQL tuning

 - The SQL tuning function obtains the table structure and data distribution information (non-original).
 The obtained data is only for logic diagnosis, but not stored on the DAS server.